 Who We Are

-Founded in 2011 by courageous young women and girls as a support group for those facing HIV and social challenges like GBV, drug abuse, and poverty, MOYOTE evolved into a community-based organization (CBO) in 2014 and achieved PBO status in 2024.
-Today, the organization boasts a wide network of members, associates, and partners, collaborating nationally, regionally, and internationally.
+Founded in 2011 by courageous and determined young women and girls, MOYOTE began as a support group for youth facing HIV, tuberculosis, and related social challenges such as GBV, teenage pregnancy, substance abuse, and poverty.
+The group became a community-based organization (CBO) in 2014 and later achieved PBO status in 2024.
+In order to effectively address the needs of members.

 Our vision An empowered community free of new HIV infections and other social ills.